CSC207-UofT/course-project-utinder-1/phase1/design_document.md

 # Design Document

 ### Specification
-*Briefly highlight any additional functionality that you have implemented between phase 0 and the end of phase 1.*

 From the phase 0, we had the specification as following:

 From this project, we would like to create an Android app that provides both academic and social assistance